-Thanks to the generosity of an anonymous donor, the Department of History of the Faculty of Arts and Social Sciences, National University of Singapore (NUS), administers the NUS Singapore History Prize [hereafter The Prize], an award designed to invigorate research relating to the history of Singapore.
-The Prize has three objectives:
+The NUS Singapore History Prize was established in 2014 when an anonymous donor provided an endowed gift to fund the Prize, The Department of History of the Faculty of Arts and Social Sciences, National University of Singapore (NUS), administers the NUS Singapore History Prize [hereafter The Prize].
+The Prize is open to works in, or translated to, English by creators of any nationality.

-The Prize will be awarded every three years, generally around the time of National Day.
-The winning book will receive an award of $50,000 Singapore.
-The presentation will be made at a public lecture hosted by the Department, presented by the author of the winning book.
+The Prize will be awarded every three years.
+The winning work will receive an award of $50,000 Singapore.
 Short listed books will also be publicly announced, and featured on the program website.

-The Prize will be an open global competition, receiving nominations from any author or publisher of any work, published anywhere in English (written or translated), that meets the following criteria:
+The Prize will be an open global competition, receiving works in English (written or translated), that meets the following criteria:

 The place of publication can be anywhere in the world, but the nominated book must have a publishing date and ISBN or ISSN that falls within this time span.
 All nominations will be acknowledged, but no further communication will be made unless the nominated book is placed on the final short list for the award.
-Nominations can be submitted through the following link: email@example.com.
+Nominations should be submitted by 1 December 2020 through the following link: email@example.com.
 Books published only in electronic format may be submitted in soft copy provided they meet the above criteria.
-One hard copy of each nominated book must be sent to this address:
+Publishers should send five (5) copies of a book they would like to nominate to this address:

 Please note: The Prize will only accept in nomination published books that meet the criteria stipulated; it is not a publishing program, and it will not endorse, support, or assist the publication of any unpublished manuscript, of any kind.